JarekB-dev/byron-air/README.md

 ![Passenger Details](assets/images/pax_details.png)

 > User needs to choose name that must contain two parts: first and last name.
 Name cannot contain any digits or error will be shown.
+User can add total number of 10 passengers.
+Number more than 10 will cause error.

 Last step when application will ask for Users input is number of check-in bags.